orlo/security-page/docs/privacy_and_data_protection.md

 your peace of mind.
 You can find a copy of the latest report [here](./files/orlo_pentest_2019.pdf)

-Of course, if a court or regulatory body requires us to give you access, we will honour that requirement but will require you comply with our security and health and safety requirements in doing so.
+Of course, if a court or regulatory body requires us to give you access, we will honour that requirement but will require that you comply with our security and health and safety requirements in doing so.